Posts

 Image

 Installing the Subfloor.
-The installation of the subfloor was pretty straightforward.
+I am moving on over to substack.
+If you love this content, please find me there: https://substack.com/@vanlifegal The installation of the subfloor was pretty straightforward.
 I started by using a roll of heavy duty paper, and began to make my own floor template.
 I have been told that some Ford Transits come with a floor liner = built in template (sigh*).
 After much cutting, taping (with lime green duct tape ;)) and scribing (using a washer LOL) the template was complete.
 I then placed the template on baltic birch plywood and traced it out.
 Test fit in the van, made a few trim adjustments to ensure nothing was hitting the edges of the van, and then repeated the tracing process on XPS foam.
 The XPS foam was then glued to the baltic birch plywood.
 Next I used alcohol to clean the van floor really well.
 Put down some glue, and placed the floor!
 Last step was to weigh everything down with helping hands and some bags of sand.
-Stay tuned for the next part of the build: framing......
+Stay tuned for the next part o...